 Backlog at December 31, 2020 was lower than at December 31, 2019 due to Engineered Systems revenue recognized outpacing bookings, partially offset by favourable foreign exchange impacts on foreign currency denominated backlog.
-The movement in exchange rates resulted in a decrease of \$4.5 million during the fourth quarter and an increase of \$7.5 million during the twelve months of 2020 on foreign currency denominated backlog, compared to a decrease of \$6.8 million and \$35.0 million in the same periods of 2019.
+The movement in exchange rates resulted in an increase of \$7.5 million during the twelve months of 2020 on foreign currency denominated backlog, compared to a decrease of \$35.0 million in the same period of 2019.